-The scan and me keys on the other hand have actual secondary functions, scan and keypad lock respectively.
+The scan, #ro, and Osol keys on the other hand have actual secondary functions, scan, keypad lock, and Voltage display respectively.

 Pound # Key

 In channel mode, # also acts as a transmit power shift key.
 While in channel mode, momentarily press # to change between High, Mid, and Low transmit power.
 Do note that this is does not alter the transmit power stored to memory for that channel; it only affects the current session.
 Switching to another channel or another operating mode (including broadcast FM) will reset transmit power to what's stored in channel memory.